1Password/webextensions/proposals/secure-storage.md

 Users understandably prefer not to type this, so in desktop applications, a common pattern is to store the decryption key in a system store (like macOS keychain).
 The system can be told to [only reveal the secret after biometrics have been provided](https://developer.apple.com/documentation/security/keychain_services/keychain_items/restricting_keychain_item_accessibility?language=objc#2974973), meaning the application can request the secret but access is only granted if the user that stored it is physically present.
 This pattern is good for users but currently only possible in extensions by communicating with a native application over [Native Messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging).
 This is because access to both hardware based key stores and biometrics are not exposed by existing web APIs.

+## Use Cases

+### Use Case 1

+Storing data behind biometrics, for example a password manager which wishes to store a private encryption key.
+Biometrics would be required before the private key is released by the browser to the extension.

+### Use Case 2

+An extension wishes to store data in a more secure location than localStorage, but doesn't require authentication before access.

 ## Proposal

 We propose a new browser.secureStorage API that would use platform-dependent APIs for storing sensitive data: